ayyoung994/Benchmarking-AlphaFold_JCIM/inputs/01_5FWJ_holo/topology/README.md

 - The files in this directory are used together with the structure files in `../structures/` and the simulation parameter files in `../mdp/`.
 - Position restraint files are included for system preparation and equilibration stages where applicable.
+- The internal label `holo` is retained in file names for workflow continuity.
+- In the manuscript, this system is described as **5FWJ metal-retained**, not as a fully characterized biochemical holo enzyme state.
+- The retained crystallographic metal ions were included according to the MD setup described in the manuscript